natenka/pyneng-book-en/docs/source/book/03_start/1a_ipython_magic.rst

 %time
 '''''

-The %time command shows how many seconds it took to execute expression.
+Command %time shows how many seconds it took to execute expression.

 .. code:: python